ProjectMi5/CloudLinkWorker/README.md

 `npm test`

-Notes:
+Mocha is used as a test framework, since it has a very nice integration in the Webstorm IDE.

+### Devevelopment Packages:
-* tape-catch is used alongside tape to report uncaught errors.
+* grunt is used as a task runner to execute mocha
-* blue-tape is used for promise support in tape
+* chai-as-promised is used for promise support